 All students, no matter where they live or what their background, deserve access to high quality Project Based Learning (HQPBL).
 Our hope is that through widespread dissemination of the Framework for HQPBL, more educators and organizations will commit to providing all students high quality PBL experiences.
+Research on PBL indicates that when students have high quality experiences, they demonstrate deeper learning outcomes.
+In Defining High Quality PBL: A Look at the Research, we elaborate further on our purpose and on the research supporting HQPBL.

 More and more educators around the world, both in and out of the classroom, believe that PBL is an important instructional approach that enables students to master academic skills and content knowledge, develop skills necessary for future success, and build the personal agency needed to tackle life’s and the world’s challenges.